On a robust risk measurement approach for capital determination errors minimization: Empirical illustration

-As observed in Table \ref{tab:res}, $R_\rho$ based on more aggressive risk measures present higher values.
-Our risk measures are well below VaR and ES -- indicating more parsimony, exhibit a smoother behavior (similarly to a conditional forecasting model) -- indicated by standard deviations and ranges and much smaller values for aggregate cost (Cost) -- which is the strong spot of our approach.
-We can explain this because our approach considers, beyond past observations of the financial position, costs from underestimation and overestimation, while VaR and ES only deals with the historic position.
-With respect to $R_{\rho}^b$, their mean values do not change when using different risk measures and coincide with Maximum Loss, where we quantify risk by the value of worst case scenario.
+As observed in Table \ref{tab:res}, $R_\rho$ based on more aggressive risk measures, i.e., those that assume larges values such as ES and ML, tend to display higher values.
+Our risk measures are well below VaR and ES, exhibit a smoother behavior that is indicated by standard deviations and ranges, beyond much smaller values for cost criterion.
+We can explain this because our approach considers, beyond past observations of the financial position, costs from underestimation and overestimation, while VaR and ES only deal with the historic position.
+With respect to $R_{\rho}^b$, their mean values do not change when using different risk measures and coincide with Maximum Loss, where we quantify risk by the value of worst case.
 For example, in whole sample, mean value of $ML = R^b_{EL} = R^b_{MSD} = R^b_{EVaR} = R^b_{ML} = 3.80$.

-It is also verified that the aggregate cost, computed through the three metrics, generally coincide with the values estimated for $ML$.
+It is also verified that the cost criterion $R_\rho^b$, computed through the three metrics, generally coincide with the values estimated for $ML$.
 The pattern remains in the sub-samples.
 We can justify this by extreme values observed in their probability distribution, as descriptive statistics and graphical illustration of Quantile$_2$.
-We also observed that aggregate cost, computed by Cost$^b$ and Cost$^c$, can take on negative values, i.e., do not fulfill Non-negativity axiom, and their value, even for the series of returns, is not zero.
-We justify this because $R_{\rho}^{b}$ and $R_{\rho}^{c}$ consider $E[-xG]$ such as the opportunity cost.
-For our risk measures this does not happen because we penalize only the opportunity costs pertaining to amount where the realized outcome is higher than capital requirement, rather than of the total value of capital requirement.
+We also observed that cost criterion, computed by Cost$^b$ and Cost$^c$, can take on negative values, i.e., do not fulfill Non-negativity axiom, and their value, even for the series of returns, is not zero.
+We justify this because $R_{\rho}^{b}$ and $R_{\rho}^{c}$ consider $E[-xG]$ such as the regret cost.
+For our risk measures, this does not happen because we penalize only the regret costs pertaining to amount where the realized outcome is higher than capital requirement, rather than its total value.